silyas12/IT1025IlyasSidra/Lab 10/readme.md

 #### Review the second article and answer these questions:
 Review the section of the article aligning the post office with protocol stacks.
 * Why are layers important to changing technology?

+  Each level of the stack performs a particular function and communicates with the levels above and below it.
+This layered arrangement is not confined to networking, and how it works is probably best understood if you compare it to real life example.
 * What types of applications run on the "application" layer?

+   A few examples of application layer protocols are the Hypertext Transfer Protocol (HTTP), File Transfer Protocol (FTP), Post Office Protocol (POP), Simple Mail Transfer Protocol (SMTP), and Domain Name System (DNS).

 # Internet Security
 #### Watch the video and answer these questions: